Mitopure review - Does this Urolithin A supplement actually work?

 There certainly appears to be a significant change in Nick’s performance.
 So let’s discuss.

-Before we jump to any conclusions at Longevity Blog - we have a thorough discussion.
+Before we jump to any conclusions at A Longer Life - we have a thorough discussion.
 Sure, the numbers appear convincing, but let’s make sure we consider the results carefully (and scientifically).

 There are some potential confounding factors to consider in answering the question, did Urolithin A supplementation boost Nick’s athletic performance?